Skip to main content

 Why QuickBooks AI is not enough

 Intuit Assist is real AI but it is decorated, not native.
-The underlying QuickBooks data model is the 1983 general ledger product with mutable history, a 5-user cap on Plus, a documented audit-trail loophole, and a Shopify integration that drops orders.
-Adding a chat sidebar does not fix any of those structural issues.
+The underlying QuickBooks data model is the 1983 general ledger product with mutable history, a 5-user cap on Plus, and audit-trail concerns.
+Adding a chat sidebar does not fix those structural issues.
 ERPClaw rebuilds the architecture so the AI is the primary user; the data model is immutable, the user cap is gone, the audit trail is chain-hashed, and Stripe + Shopify are first-party.

 • ·No user cap, no per-seat pricing.